HHN/sso-helpdesk/README.md

 3) In some cases, helpdesk staff have generated random passwords (e.g., Summer 2023!) and issued them using Postit Notes.

 We needed a better solution, which we are now making available to other organisations as open source.
-We also used this application when we issued more than 10,000 new passwords following a cyber attack and support volumes increased.
+We also used this application when we issued more than 10,000 new passwords following a cyber attack and support volumes had increased.
 With our solution, we were able to resolve support cases faster and provide a more secure approach to password resets.

 ## Solution

-We developed our own Helpdesk applicatio.
+We developed our own Helpdesk application.
 The application pre-generates password reset letters with random passwords.
 These letters are printed and made available in envelopes at the helpdesk.

 ![Pre-printed letters with QR code in the viewing window](img/helpdesk_letter.png)